 - National Insurance Number originates in the United Kingdom so select that row of the table

-- You choose the pattern you want by selecting the + symbol in the Enable column
+- You choose the pattern you want by selecting the + symbol to add it to your search

-- The wizard will now confirm your selection
+- You will now see your selection confirmed

 - The menu option for confidence would allow you to report on items where Ascema is less confident that they match the pattern you are looking for